microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/channel-patch.md

 | Content-Type  | application/json  |

 ## <a name="request-body"></a>Corpo da solicitação
-No corpo da solicitação, forneça uma representação JSON do objeto [Channel](../resources/channel.md) .
+No corpo da solicitação, fornça uma representação JSON do objeto [canal](../resources/channel.md).

 ## <a name="response"></a>Resposta